daveeS987/reading-notes/py401/read1.md

 - Mutable Aliasing - similar to pass by reference in JavaScript.
 This refers to list and dictionaries that can have more than one reference, and changing one will change all references.
 - Immutable Values - ints, floats, strings, tuples.
 These values cant mutate.
 If you change these, behind the scene a new item is made and the reference points to that.
-- rebinding - changing an int or immutable value
+- rebinding - changing an immutable value by creating the new data and having the name point to that
-- mutating - changing things like list or dictionaries
+- mutating - changing things like list or dictionaries.
+Actual mutations occur

 **Python Environment:**